 Open Questions

 Per the business requirements for BR1 we were going to manage all samples in SAM and Sterling would provide a link to the application.
 This has changed – I would like to confirm the change in requirements.
+[Steve B. 20100426 - BR 1 will include a web form for the type of Sample Request.
+Paper Sample form example attached below]

 Which email address is the sample request email sent to?
+[Cheryl T. - ?
+Sample form target email IDs, see 1.1.2.]
+[Prashant – 20100616 – Didn’t find anything in the feedback relating to the email]

+CK – Paper samples need to be sent to the Sampling Centers (driven based on customer servicing division), Pkg/FS products need to be sent to the Customer’s CSR & Sales Rep.

 UI templates for